 It is because pressure-treated wood has a longer lifespan than regular lumber.
 It means it will be more cost-effective than the traditional one.

-Some craftsmen labeled pressure-treated wood as a versatile and more convenient material than regular lumber.
+Some craftsmen choose pressure-treated wood as a versatile and more convenient material than regular lumber.
 According to studies, new formulations are identified to be safer for the environment and need a minimal amount of maintenance.

 Another advantage of pressure-treated wood is its resistance to fungi and insects burrowing into the wood.